 It is also helpful to think about how you will achieve the goal.
 You can use these tools to determine your healthy weight, how much physical activity you need, and what food and beverage substitutions you can make to help you establish healthier habits.

-We are wishing you a happy 2016, and wish you the best of luck with your resolutions.
-As always, check out Calorie Control Council’s blog for great tips and recipes to help you through your new year.
+We are wishing you a happy and healthy new year, and wish you the best of luck with your resolutions.